nanoframework/Samples/samples/AzureSDK/AzureSDKSleepBMP280/README.md

-# Complete Azure MQTT sample using BMP280 sensor
+# Complete Azure MQTT sample using BMP280 sensor with Azure lib

 Shows how to use the Azure IoT SDK library measuring a BMP280 sensor.
 This leverages the [nanoFramework.IoT.Device](https://github.com/nanoframework/nanoFramework.IoT.Device) repository and [Azure SDK](https://github.com/nanoframework/nanoFramework.Azure.Devices).